stickhero23/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Task 3  prints a string, followed by a new line, to stdout 4-print_rev.c prints a string in reverse followed by a line 7-puts_half.c prints half of a string, followed by a new line
+Task 3  prints a string, followed by a new line, to stdout 4-print_rev.c prints a string in reverse followed by a line 7-puts_half.c prints half of a string, followed by a new line The function in 9-strcpy.c opies the string pointed to by src